 - Copy of the biographical page of your passport

 - New Requirement: In accordance with new J-1 visa requirements, MICA now requires proof of English language proficiency (if your native language is not English).
 MICA requires a score result on The Test of English as a Foreign Language (TOEFL) of at least 550 PBT (paper based test), or equivalent 213 CBT (computer-based test), or 80 IBT (internet based test).
 MICA also accepts a band score of at least 6.5 on the International English Language Testing System (IELTS).

 - Spring semester exchange: October 1

-As soon as the department chairperson reaches a decision on your application, the International Affairs office will contact you and your home institution's exchange or international office coordinator with the result.
+As soon as the department chairperson reaches a decision on your application, the Office of International Education will contact you and your home institution's exchange or international office coordinator with the result.